jcusnxj/jcusnxj.github.io/views/index.md

 People seem to have a _Colophon_ section on their sites.
 I've never heard that word so I'll skip it.

-What else is there to say... thanks for stopping by!
+What else is there to say... yeah, thanks for stopping by!

 František